Unauthorised work

 Engaging in the following actions without obtaining listed building consent constitutes a criminal offence:

-• altering or extending it in a way that impacts its special architectural or historic character.
+- altering or extending it in a way that affects its special architectural or historic character,

 This legal requirement applies to both the individuals carrying out the work and those instructing them.
-Violating these regulations can result in significant fines and/or imprisonment.
-In cases where works are conducted without consent, enforcement measures may be taken to restore the building to its original state and ensure compliance with conditions specified in the listed building consent.
+Breaching these regulations can result in significant fines and/or imprisonment.
+In cases where works are carried out without consent, enforcement measures may be taken to restore the building to its original state and ensure compliance with the conditions specified in the listed building consent.

-Listed building enforcement actions can be pursued without a time limit, emphasising the importance of adhering to regulatory procedures.
-Failure to secure consent often surfaces during property transactions, potentially impeding the sale until unauthorised alterations are rectified.
+Listed building enforcement actions can be pursued without a time limit, emphasising the importance of complying with regulatory procedures.
+Failure to secure consent often arises during property transactions, potentially impeding the sale until unauthorised alterations are rectified.

 What is unauthorised work?

-Unauthorised work refers to any alterations or construction done on a listed building without the necessary listed building consent or planning permission.
+Unauthorised work refers to any alterations or construction carried out on a listed building without the necessary listed building consent or planning permission.
 This includes activities such as window repairs, repointing bricks, installing new kitchens, or creating new rooms after the building has been officially listed.
-Obtaining the appropriate permissions before modifying a listed property is crucial to avoid legal issues and potential damage to the structure's historical significance.
+Obtaining the appropriate permissions before modifying a listed property is crucial to avoid legal issues and potential damage to the building's historical significance.

 What are the repercussions of not seeking listed building consent and planning permission?

-Engaging in alterations to a listed building without obtaining the necessary consent is considered a criminal offence that can significantly impact the building's historic character.
-The potential consequences include a maximum penalty of two years imprisonment or an unlimited fine.
-Failing to comply with conditions specified in a listed building consent is also an offence.
-To navigate these legal complexities and preserve the integrity of a listed property, it is advisable to collaborate with professionals such as architects, builders, or tradespeople experienced in working on listed buildings.
-These experts possess knowledge of appropriate materials and understand the legal obligations surrounding consent acquisition, ensuring a compliant and respectful approach to any modifications.
+Carrying out alterations to a listed building without the necessary consent is a criminal offence that can significantly affect the building's historic character.
+The potential consequences include a maximum penalty of two years' imprisonment or an unlimited fine.
+Failing to comply with the conditions of a listed building consent is also an offence.
+To navigate these legal complexities and preserve the integrity of a listed property, it is advisable to work with professionals such as conservation architects, surveyors, or craftspeople experienced in listed buildings.
+These experts have knowledge of appropriate materials and understand the legal obligations surrounding consent, ensuring a compliant and respectful approach to any modifications.

 Who is responsible for the offence?